 The R22 phase out has added new variables to consider if you are thinking about repairing or replacing your air conditioner.
-For instance, some refrigerant producers are selling lower price alternatives to R22, often described as “drop-in” replacement refrigerant, but those substitutes are cheaper only in the short run.
+For instance, some refrigerant manufacturers are selling lower price alternatives to R22, often described as “drop-in” replacement refrigerant, but those substitutes are cheaper only in the short run.

 “Lennox®, one of the leading A/C system manufacturers, has offered research that shows these less expensive alternate refrigerants are not compatible with the lubricating oil used in R22 equipment,” said Dave Moody, Vice President of Marketing at Service Experts Heating and Air Conditioning.
 “Recharging older A/C systems with these alternative refrigerants might actually damage the equipment and create more expensive problems.
-These so called drop-in refrigerants will also nullify any applicable manufacturer’s warranty.”
+These so called drop-in refrigerants will also void any applicable manufacturer’s warranty.”

 Because of the R22 phase out, the heating and cooling industry is seeing the cost to repair older A/C equipment needing additional R22 refrigerant rise by 300% to 400%, and that cost is only expected to increase as summer approaches.